zhullyb/monyhar/monyhar/docs/piranha_plant.md

 ## Goals

-1. Document the idealized future design for MediaStreams in Chromium (MS) as well as the current state.
+1. Document the idealized future design for MediaStreams in Monyhar (MS) as well as the current state.
 1. Create and execute on a plan to incrementally implement the future design.
 1. Improve quality, maintainability and readability/understandability of the MS code.
-1. Make life easier for Chromium developers using MS.
+1. Make life easier for Monyhar developers using MS.
-1. Balance concerns and priorities of the different teams that are or will be using MS in Chromium.
+1. Balance concerns and priorities of the different teams that are or will be using MS in Monyhar.
-1. Do the above without hurting our ability to produce the WebRTC.org deliverables, and without hurting interoperability between Chromium and other software built on the WebRTC.org deliverables.
+1. Do the above without hurting our ability to produce the WebRTC.org deliverables, and without hurting interoperability between Monyhar and other software built on the WebRTC.org deliverables.

 ## Deliverables